Nonye2K3/chia/Beginners-Guide.md

 *\* Important*

 When first plotting -- and your first plot is created and now being farmed for chia.
 On the farming tab—“Time to Win a coin”— it may say 2 days.
 It may take really up to 5 days to earn the first coin or partial coin.
 It is normal as luck plays a role over the short run.
 Your computer is being linked up to all the other pc’s.
 As you add more plots—especially after about 50 plots, then the “time to Win” gets a little closer to estimated time.

 ## Frequently Asked Questions

 First there is a [FAQ](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ).

 If power goes out what happens.
 Answer-  In the chia software, the plots that currently being built are now non operational.
 When you start Chia they will be gone and need to be restarted.
 One item to do is to go into your temporary storage and delete all those .tmp files it created.
 This is the one time it will not self delete those files if a new plot is started.
 Not deleting them may cause that storage device to run out of room when it starts 1 or multiple plots.
 All your existing plots are "safe" in their existing storage.

 Can I use USB 3.0 cable connected to SSD/NVME running the Temp files.
 Answer- On Windows - it has not worked well- the communication speed is not fast enough, sometimes the usb turns off, then the plot is not useable.
 It's possible to run 1 plot, but limiting when trying to process multiple plots.
 Most are installing PCIe adapters to SSC/NVME and that solves the issue.
 The mac has very fast communication to do the first plot, - many others are saying that they can do 2 plots but process time increases dramatically.
 Technology is constantly changing so continue to do research and ask in the chat rooms.

 Once a hash is used from a plot-- does it need to be deleted.
 Answer-- no-- an example is , a plot has 300,000 hashes that the user created.
 If one is used, there are enough to last an estimated 5 years.

 Farmer vs Harvester: Harvester checks the plots and reports the results to the farmer, farmer then submits the results to the blockchain

 ### New version RC4

 The new RC4 version is a new blockchain-- prior coins are erased.
 It's all test chia coins right now anyway.
 It may take 4-10 hrs to sync-- just let it run-- there may be multiple other revisions coming example 1 per week until final.
 When RC4 is loaded-- a new feature is that it waits to download a large file from other PC's then starts to sync-- so that is why the sync will take some time.

 ### Peak Blockchain and checking if Chia is in sync

 *The chia blockchain software* : Every user has copy of the blockchain on their PC and the goal is that everyone is in sync or very close.
 Click on the Full Mode tab, scroll down to see the connected Nodes/ PC.
 If the time and date is off by 30 minutes then the software is not synced to blockchain or others.
 Multiple ways to check-- on Full node -- look at peak height and date/time--- then go below and look at connections and your peak should match the other computers.
 Also the peak should be close when you click on wallet tab with that wallet peak number.
 The wallet peak number sometimes is off by 10 numbers.
 If off by several hundred its not in sync.

 On the GUI-- on the top menu bar -- click on View then Force Reload.
 It will take about 5-10 minutes, to re-sync.
 Your keys will come up again to click to enter Chia.
 It will not affect your plotting.

 ### How to tell if Chia is working on Windows GUI

-When you are first operating Chia and wondering if the software is working- here is some infomation to keep you informed.
+When you are first operating Chia and wondering if the software is working- here is some information to keep you informed.
-All of the chia programming is in a file called config.yaml.
-Located in c:/Users/ (Your username)/.chia/mainnet/config.yaml
+All of the chia programming is in a file called config.yaml located in c:/Users/ (Your username)/.chia/mainnet/config.yaml

 Shut down Chia software before config access.
 Open Config with notepad.
 In the middle  * log_level: WARNING * change wording of WARNING to INFO.
  Save File and exit.
 Start up Chia-- give it 20 minutes to run

 Can access the log files and read activity, while Chia is running.
 Its located in c:/Users/ (Your username)/.chia/mainnet/log/debug.log
 Log files are very informative.
 Once a log fills to 20mb another is created.
 If there are too many you can delete some of them.

 Inside what you are looking for are these lines *07:02:41.663 harvester src.harvester.harvester : INFO     1 plots were eligible for farming f53c496e80...
 Found 0 proofs.
 Time: 0.00500 s.
 Total 8 plots*

 This means Chia is working--  The filter system is 2 parts.
 Chia found that 1 plot passed the (1st) part, now it looks inside to determine if a pre-formulated "proof" will be able to do a transaction in fastest time (2-3 seconds) if it secures one in your plot then you win 1 proof means you won a coin.
 Many times it will say 0 proofs.
-But it shows its working.
+But it shows it's working.
 This is where luck/time comes into play.
 At the end of that line it will indicate how many plots the software registers.

 ### What is normal information in a log file